Hexagon/detris/README.md

 # detris

-detris is a work-in-progress server-side Tetris implementation written in Deno TypeScript.
+detris is a server-side Tetris implementation written in Deno TypeScript featuring multiple game modes (currently Single player or Co-Op).
 It utilizes Deno KV for storage and includes a basic HTML5 client for gameplay.
-This client is lazy, which means all calculations are made server-side.
+The client is lazy, which means all calculations are made server-side.

 Live at [https://tetris.56k.guru](https://tetris.56k.guru)